The John Larroquette Show: Production

 The series was originally to be called Crossroads; however, NBC wished to make the most of John Larroquette's popularity from his previous role on Night Court, and insisted on naming the show after him.

 The show was videotaped, but processed by NBC to make it look like it was recorded on film.
 Reruns on other networks had the show in its original videotaped format.

-Subsequent Airings and Home Release
+Subsequent airings and home release

 The series was repeated several times, but by the early 2000's was no longer being transmitted on any terrestrial or cable television network globally.

-The series has never been made available for home release.
+The series has never been made available for home release and streaming.
 Online searches for access to the series would only lead to bootlegged copies of the series recorded off-air at some point in the later 1990's and in very poor quality.

-In 2024 "Rewind TV", broadcasting in some US states, ran the series in full.
+In 2024, Rewind TV, broadcasting in some US states, ran the series in full.
 This was the first time the series was made available for consumption in over 2 decades.